The Bowerman

 The Bowerman is an annual track and field award that is the highest accolade given to the year's best student-athlete in American collegiate track and field.
 It is named after Oregon track and field and cross country coach Bill Bowerman and is administered by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).

 The winners of the award are announced in a mid-December ceremony held in conjunction with the USTFCCCA annual convention.
 Starting in January, The Bowerman Watch Committees regularly publish Watch Lists consisting of the top-10 athletes at the time of release.
 7 Watch Lists are issued, followed by, in June, the release of the 10 semifinalists for each gender.
 Shortly after, the Bowerman Advisory Board meets to select three male and three female finalists, and The Bowerman Voters receive their ballots.

 Finalists and winners are selected by an advisory board, consisting of NCAA administrators, national and regional media personnel, and track & field statisticians.
-The Board is currently chaired by Herman Frazier, an Olympic medalist and longtime athletic director and administrator at the Division I level.
+The Board is currently chaired by Herman Frazier, an Olympic medalist and former longtime athletic director and administrator at the Division I level.

 As of December 2024, 23 winners of the award have won a combined 22 Olympic and 60 World Athletics Championship medals.
 21 non-winning finalists of the award have won a combined 25 Olympic and 54 World Athletics Championship medals.

-Past winners include Julien Alfred, the first medalist in Saint Lucian history, 2021 Olympic 800 meter Champion Athing Mu, and 2024 Olympic Medalist Sha'Carri Richardson.
-Past finalists include pole vault World Record holder and 2024 Olympic Pole Vault Champion Mondo Duplantis, triple jump American Record holder Christian Taylor, and 400 meter hurdle World Record holder Sydney McLaughlin-Leverone.
+Past winners include Julien Alfred, the first Olympic medalist in Saint Lucian history, 2021 Olympic 800 meter Champion Athing Mu, and 2024 Olympic Medalist Sha'Carri Richardson.
+Past finalists include pole vault World Record holder and 2024 Olympic Pole Vault Champion Mondo Duplantis, 110 meter hurdle World Record holder Ja'Kobe Tharp, and 400 meter hurdle World Record holder Sydney McLaughlin-Leverone.

 The Bowerman trophy was designed by Tinker Hatfield, a Bowerman-coached pole vaulter at the University of Oregon.
 Hatfield, who spent extensive time working for Nike, designed the 35-pound, 20 inch tall trophy, which is made out of a block of aluminum and plated with gold.